-If you aren't requesting a federal extension, but you need additional time for Wisconsin, you may request a 30-day extension by submitting Wisconsin Form IC-830, Application for Extension of Time to File, to the Department on or before the original due date of the return.
+If you aren't requesting a federal extension, but you need additional time for Wisconsin, you may receive a 30-day extension by submitting Wisconsin Form IC-830, Application for Extension of Time to File, to the Department on or before the original due date of the return.
+Attach a copy of Form IC-830 to the Wisconsin return that you file.

-If your original federal due date is after the 15th day of the 3rd month following the close of the taxable year, you may request a Wisconsin extension to the federal due date by submitting Wisconsin Form IC-830, Application for Extension of Time to File, to the Department by the original due date of the Wisconsin return.
-For example, a foreign corporation having no office or place of business in the United States may request a 3-month extension and a cooperative may request a 6-month extension.
+If your original federal due date is after the 15th day of the 3rd month following the close of the taxable year, you may receive a Wisconsin extension to the federal due date by submitting Wisconsin Form IC-830, Application for Extension of Time to File, to the Department by the original due date of the Wisconsin return.
+For example, a foreign corporation having no office or place of business in the United States may receive a 3-month extension and a cooperative may receive a 6-month extension.
+Attach a copy of Form IC-830 to the Wisconsin return that you file.